TOP 7 Managed Kubernetes Platforms

 Key Features :

-- Container logs are collected and stored in Log Analytics workspace, and is available through the Azure portal, Azure CLI, or a REST endpoint.
+- Container logs are collected and stored in the Log Analytics workspace and are available through the Azure portal, Azure CLI, or a REST endpoint.

 - Support for creation of GPU enabled node pools.
 Azure currently provides single or multiple GPU enabled VMs.